librosa/tutorial/README.md

 satisfied.
 For this, we recommend using the [Anaconda](https://www.continuum.io/downloads) distribution of Python 3.5.
 (Older versions of Python are supported as well.)

-Once your Anaconda environment is installed, you can install librosa through `conda-forge`:
+Once your Anaconda environment is installed and activated, you can install librosa through `conda-forge`:

 ```
 conda install -c conda-forge librosa